ssjkhan/GA-project-3/README.md

 Welcome to Artspiration, your personal virtual art gallery!

 Sign up and login in to our randomized art generator and become "Artspired" by art styles, mediums, and artists you may not have explored before.
-Click "Artspire me again!" to have a new piece of artwork generated.
+Click "More Artspiration!" to have a new piece of artwork generated.

 Like what you see?
 Save your favourite pieces to your gallery and view them in gallery mode!
+Remove pieces of art from your gallery if you change your mind.

 ## Try it out!